 Virginia Natural Gas has joined the Nature Conservancy in its push to restore a key piece of the Southeast's environmental heritage – the longleaf pine.

-In addition to providing financial support of the Nature Conservancy in support of its efforts to restore the longleaf pine, we planted six young longleaf pines on the grounds outside of the Virginia Beach office.
+In addition to providing financial support of the Nature Conservancy toward its efforts to restore the longleaf pine, we’ve planted six young longleaf pines on the grounds outside of the Virginia Beach office.